 Mosselbayontheline discovered that Shamera Daniels, a well-known figure in the fishing industry, is the only former director who remained on board after the company changed hands and the other five directors resigned last year.

-Shamera Daniels is also the owner/founder of SDB Consulting in Cape Town since 2006. * More at the bottom
+Shamera Daniels is also the owner/founder of SDB Consulting in Cape Town since 2006 and a director of a whopping 15 companies. * More at the bottom

 Johannes Augustinus Breed is the only new director that was appointed.
 Breed, a chartered accountant, is also the managing director of the Angolan-based company African Selection Trust (AST) with strong ties in Namibia.
 When we mentioned that the SA economist Adriaan J. Louw is Afro Fishing's Namibian and Angolan shareholder, Van Zyl objected that we publish it in our Q & A article as he never said it.